 Providing you with an exceptional & compassionate oral surgery care is our no. 1 priority!Minnesota Locations: Woodbury Office Phone Number 651-233-2140 Wisconsin Locations: Hudson Office Phone Number 715-690-3040 Book an Appointment

 Are there any problems after the extraction of wisdom teeth?

 After the procedure, our surgical assistants will review your post-operative instructions with you and your escort.
 We ask that you follow these instructions closely, as they will make you most comfortable following your procedure.
 If you were sedated, you will be comfortable and drowsy when you leave the office.
 Most patients prefer to go home and rest with no other physical or scholastic activities planned for a few days.
 With any medical procedure, there can be unexpected results.
 These can include delayed healing, infection, and post-operative numbness or tingling in your lip, chin, or tongue.
-Dr. Rodenburg, Dr. MacMenamin, Dr. Brown, Dr. Burns or Dr. Shearen will review relevant post-operative events with you and answer any questions you may have.
+Dr. Rodenburg, Dr. MacMenamin, Dr. Brown, Dr. Burns, Dr. Shearen or Dr. Tyler will review relevant post-operative events with you and answer any questions you may have.

 Damage to Sensory Nerve: